Find out the most well-known myths about sleep training from a certified sleep consultant

 - Do nothing.
 In this scenario, the parent continues to nurse / rock / bounce their child to sleep every night.
-The child wakes up 1 to 10 times per night, and needs to be nursed / rocked / bounced back to sleep each time.
+The child wakes up 1 to 10 times per night.
+Babies will need nursing, rocking, and bouncing to go back to sleep each time.

-In this scenario, both parent and child are subjected to months (or even years) of systematic sleep deprivation where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
-If these poor sleep habits continue into the school years, there is evidence that it correlates with things like obesity and trouble focusing in class ñ both of which sound pretty stressful to me!
+In this scenario, both parent and child are subjected to months (or even years) of systematic sleep deprivation.
+Where neither ever gets enough consolidated sleep to wake up and feel rested or refreshed.
+If these poor sleep habits continue into the school years, there is evidence that it correlates with things.
+Like obesity and trouble focusing in class, both of which sound pretty stressful to me!

 So what sounds more harmful: A few nights of crying or months/years of depriving your child of a good nights’ sleep?